 19 Aug Flashback: The copious blooms of Copenhagen

 Last year, I went to Copenhagen for the first time.
 It was late May and the city was at peak bloom.
-(I also ate and ate and ate, but that’s another story.)
+I also ate and ate and ate.

-Rolling our bags from the Nørreport metro station to Ibsens Hotel, it felt like my friends Anthony, Brian, and I had just been dropped in the middle of a musical.
+Rolling our bags from the Nørreport metro station to Ibsens Hotel, it felt like my friends Anthony, Brian and I had just been dropped in the middle of a musical.
 The sidewalk cafes were packed.
 People in confidently mismatched patterns glided by on bikes.
-The first, you could say, seeds of a new truth were planted in me: Copenhagen would become one of my favorite cities on Earth.
+I had a feeling Copenhagen would become one of my favorite cities in the world.

 There were hyggelig get-togethers and five-course menus, some of which were created by Noma alumni.
 But this blog post is about trees and shrubs, and flowers that could almost make you cry.